My “PIP” experience

 In any situation in life, you only have three options.
 You always have three options.
 You can change it, you can accept it, or you can leave it.
 What is not a good option is to sit around wishing you would change it but not changing it, wishing you would leave it but not leaving it, and not accepting it.
 It's that struggle, that aversion, that is responsible for most of our misery.
 The phrase that I probably use the most to myself in my head is just one word: accept.

-1. The experience feels devastating enough that I barely would like to come back or experience anything similar again.
-I even had a metaphor for it and shared it with friends, but I figured out it merely makes them laugh as a joke, so probably not a good one.
+• The experience feels devastating enough that I barely would like to come back or experience anything similar again.
+I even had a metaphor for it and shared it with friends, but I figured out it merely makes them laugh as a joke, perhaps not a good one.

 As long as I don’t intentionally stay blind to reality, I have to acknowledge that I was simply defeated.
 I was disappointed and angry, but it had nothing to do with the company, the environment or basically anything external.
 I was simply angry about my incompetence and that’s all.